 The first question of H. Res.
-1367 asks whether I or my representative had "specific knowledge of any formal criminal charges pending against Richard M. Nixon."
-The answer is: "no."

-I had known, of course, that the grand jury investigating the Watergate break-in and cover-up had wanted to name President Nixon as an unindicted co-conspirator in the coverup.
-Also, I knew that an extensive report had been prepared by the Watergate Special Prosecution Force for the grand jury and had been sent to the House Committee on the Judiciary, where, I believe, it served the staff and members of the committee in the development of its report on the proposed articles of impeachment.
-Beyond what was disclosed in the publications of the Judiciary Committee on the subject and additional evidence released by President Nixon on Aug.
+1367 asks whether I or my representative had "specific knowledge of any formal riminal charges pending against Rich-ard M. Nixon."
+The answer is: "no." I had known, of course, that the grand jury investigating the Watergate grand jury investigating the Watergate breakin and cover-up had wanted to name President Nixon as an unin-dicted co-conspirator in the coverup.
+Also, I knew that an extensive report had been prepared by the Watergate Special Prosecution Force for the grand jury and had been sent to the House Committee on the Judiciary, where, I believe, it served the staff and members of the committee in the development of its report on the pro-posed articles of impeachment.
+Beyond what was disclosed in the publications of the Judiciary Committee on the sub-ject and additional evidence released Ject and additional evidence released by President Nixon on Aug.
 5, 1974, I saw on or shortly after Sept.
-4 a copy of a memoranum prepared for Special Prosecutor Jaworski by the deputy special prosecutor, Henry Ruth.
-Copy of this memorandum had been furnished by Mr. Jaworski to my counsel and was later made public during a press briefing at the White House on Sept.
+4, a copy of a memoranum prepared for Spe-cial Prosecutor Jaworski by the deputy special prosecutor, Henry Ruth.
+Copy of this memorandum had been fur-nished by Mr. Jaworski to my counsel and was later made public during a press briefing at the White House on Sept.
 10, 1974.
+Sept.
+10, 1974.

 I have supplied the subcommittee with a copy of this memorandum.
-The memorandum lists matters still under investigation which "may prove to have some direct connection to activities in which Mr. Nixon is personally involved."
-The Watergate cover-up is not included in this list; and the alleged cover-up is mentioned only as being the subject of a separate memorandum not furnished to me.
-Of those matters which are listed in the memorandum, it is stated that none of them "at the moment rises to the level of our ability to prove even a probable criminal violation by Mr. Nixon.'

-This is all the information I had which related even to the possibility of "formal criminal charges" involving the former President while he had been in office.
+The memorandum lists matters still under investigation which "may ended investigation which "may prove have some direct connection to activities in which Mr. Nixon is personally involved."
+The Watergate cover-up is not included in this list; and the alleged cover-up is mentioned only as be-ing the subject of a separate memorandum not furnished to me.
+Of those matters which are listed in the memo-randum, it is stated that none of them "at the moment rises, to the level of at the moment rises to the level of our ability to prove even a probable criminal violation by Mr. Nixon."
+This is all the information I had which related even to the possibility of "formal criminal charges" involving the former Bresident while he had the former President while he had been in office.

-The second question in the resolution asks whether Alexander Haig referred to or discussed a pardon with Richard M. Nixon or his representatives at any time during the week of August 4, 1974, or any subsequent time.
+The second question in the resolu-tion asks whether Alexander Haig referred to or discussed a pardon with Richard M. Nixon or his representa-tives at any time during the week of August 4, 1974, or any subsequent time.
 My answer to that question is: not to my knowledge.
-If any such discussions did occur, they could not have been a factor in my decision to grant the pardon when I did because I was not aware of them.
+If any such discussions did occur, they could not have been a factor in my decision to grant the par-don when I did because I was not aware of them.

 Questions three and four of H. Res.
 1367 deal with the first and all subsequent references to, or discussions of, a pardon for Richard M. Nixon, with him or any of his representatives or aides.
 I have already described at length what discussions took place on Aug.
 1 and 2, 1974, and how these discussions brought no recommendations or commitments whatsoever on my part.
-These were the only discussions related to questions three and four before I became President, but question four relates also to subsequent discussions.
+These were the only discussions related to questions three and four be-fore I became President, but question four relates also to subsequent discussions.